Sunday, 2 January 2022

 The perils of a geo-topographical system

-Using a geographical bias also meant that other hill groups were not topographically joined.
-An example of this is that we had previously positioned the Craig Berwyn group to appear within a different Sub-Region to the Aran Fawddwy group, having split the Sub-Regions along the Dyfi and Cynllwyd valleys.
-This split provided a reasonable geographical symmetry, but violated topographic rules by the fact that Esgairiau Gwynion, Foel Cedig and Carnedd Wen all have Aran Fawddwy as the parent peak and that Craig Berwyn is more closely related to Aran Fawddwy versus Moel Siabod.
+Using a geographical bias also meant that other Groups were not topographically joined.
+An example of this is that we had previously positioned the Craig Berwyn Group to appear within a different Sub-Region to the Aran Fawddwy Group, having split the Sub-Regions along the Dyfi and Cynllwyd valleys.
+This split provided a reasonable geographical symmetry, but violated topographic rules by the fact that Esgeiriau Gwynion, Foel Cedig and Carnedd Wen all have Aran Fawddwy as their parent peak and that Craig Berwyn is more closely related to Aran Fawddwy than Moel Siabod.
 We have now rectified these and other anomalies.

-The topographical land mass of Wales extends eastward beyond its border with England, with its pivotal point found in a field on the outskirts of Market Drayton in Shropshire.
-LIDAR analysis conducted independently by both authors gives this point a height of 66.1m positioned at SJ 63688 33945.
-This pivotal point can be described as a topographical axis point and is also the critical col for the highest hill in England; Scafell Pike.
+The topographical land-mass of Wales extends eastward beyond its border with England, with its pivotal point found in a field on the outskirts of Market Drayton in Shropshire.
+LIDAR analysis gives this point a height of 66.1m positioned at SJ 63688 33945.
+This pivotal point is a topographical axis and is also the critical col for the highest peak in England; Scafell Pike.

 We refer to this topographical land area as Cymru Fawr – Greater Wales.

-The topographical axis point of Cymru Fawr - Greater Wales can be shown by imagined water level rise, where the water just skims the singular axis point in the field on the outskirts of Market Drayton.
-By doing so the remaining land mass of Cymru Fawr – Greater Wales becomes an island with the unfortunate bi-product of substantial coastal community devastation!
+The topographical axis point of Cymru Fawr – Greater Wales can be shown by an imagined rise in water level, where the water just skims the singular axis point in the field on the outskirts of Market Drayton.
+By doing so the remaining land-mass of Cymru Fawr – Greater Wales becomes an island with the unfortunate byproduct of substantial coastal community devastation!

 Taking the water level back to the present day, we can follow the topographical boundary from the axis point in the field just outside of Market Drayton northward following the course of the infant River Duckow to its confluence with the River Weaver and eventual discharge into the River Mersey.
-Now back at the axis point we can follow the topographical boundary southward to a part of the Bailey Brook that joins the River Tern, which then joins the Afon Hafren (River Severn) south-east of Shrewsbury (Amwythig) and this now forms the boundary all the way to its culmination in Môr Hafren (Bristol Channel).
+Now back at the axis point, we can follow the topographical boundary southward to a part of the Bailey Brook that joins the River Tern, which then joins the Afon Hafren (River Severn) south-east of Shrewsbury (Amwythig) with this forming the boundary all the way to its culmination in the Môr Hafren (Bristol Channel).
 This is the course of the defining topographical boundary of Cymru Fawr – Greater Wales.

-Our topographical system was devised through an initial evaluation of the Group level.
-We worked on the principle that Groups should complement one another in terms of both the topographical significance and the absolute quantity of hills contained within the group boundaries, give or take reasonable minimum and maximum threshold levels.
-By doing this, we formed the basis of the split for Wales with the Sub-Regional split evolving out of our chosen Groups.
-This newly devised topographic system has been tested for robustness in relation to listing variations in elevation and prominence.
+Our topographical system was devised through an initial evaluation at the Group level.
+We worked on the principle that Groups should complement one another in terms of both the topographical significance and the absolute quantity of hills contained within the Group boundaries.

 1. Mynydd Twr